 Amendment No. 90?

 We were told we could discuss it with regard to amendments Nos.
-66 to 71.
-Subsection 2 states:
+66 to 71, inclusive.
+Subsection (2) states:

 Where any of the judicial offices to which this section applies stands vacant or where the Minister reasonably apprehends that any of those offices will stand vacant, the Minister shall request the Senior Judicial Appointments Committee (in this section referred to as “the Committee”) of the Government.

 What will the Minister request it to do?
 It does not say.
 It is daft.
-It just states the Minister shall "request", and leaves it hanging there.
-I think there is a mistake or misprint there.
-Perhaps Senator McDowell could elucidate when it comes to that.
+It just states the Minister shall "request" and leaves it hanging there.
+I think there is a mistake or misprint.
+Perhaps Senator McDowell might elucidate on the matter.

 In page 20, line 34, after “not” to insert the following: